greyblake/whatlang-rs/README.md

 * Improve README example
 * Create demo application
 * Provide some metrics about reliability in `Result` struct
+* Write doc for public structurs and functions
 * Tune performance

 ### Supported languages